-- Texas Health and Human Services has launched a 24/7 statewide mental health support line to help Texans experiencing anxiety, stress or emotional challenges due to the COVID-19 pandemic.
+- Texas Health and Human Services have launched a 24/7 statewide mental health support line to help Texans experiencing anxiety, stress, or emotional challenges due to the COVID-19 pandemic.
 This new resource offers COVID-19-related mental health support for all Texans.
 People can call the Statewide COVID-19 Mental Health Support Line 24 hours a day, 7 days a week toll-free at 833-986-1919.

 - Crisis Text Line - Are you feeling anxious about COVID-19?
 To get free confidential, 24/7 support for anxiety, text “HOME” to 741741.

 - Substance Abuse and Mental Health Services Administration’s (SAMHSA’s) Disaster Distress Hotline: 1-800-985-5990 or text TalkWithUs to 66746.

 - Free, confidential 24/7 support for people in distress, prevention, and crisis resources for oneself and others Suicide Prevention Lifeline: 1-800-273-TALK